 Every variation has its own special taste.
 Jaeger schnitzel, with its mushroom sauce, feels like a hearty dish from the woods.
 It goes great with sides like potato salad or spaetzle.

-“Schnitzel is not just a meal, it’s a culinary journey through German regional traditions.”
+“it’s not just a meal, it’s a culinary journey through German regional traditions.”

 To make these variations, stick to the classic breading method.
 But feel free to try out new sauces.
 The goal is to keep the schnitzel crispy and add flavors that complement the meat.